JonathanMagson/FeatureNavigation/Featurenavigation.md

 ## Usage

 1. **Select a Layer**:
-   - Open the FeatureSelection dock pane.
+   - Open the FeatureNavigation dock pane.
    - Select a layer from the "Layer" combo box.

 2. **Set Buffer Size**: